 The challenges associated with the provision of adequate and affordable housing around the world demand that architects respond with original solutions that challenge traditional building forms, typologies and methods of delivery.

-The WAF also presented a panel, curated and produced by PLANE–SITE, that brought together the architects of four inventive housing projects.
+PLANE–SITE brought together the architects of four inventive housing projects.
 These projects represent a diversity of approaches to similar housing challenges across radically different global contexts.
 From the redensification of European urban centers to the rapid urbanization of the tropical Asian megacity, these radical housing models challenged existing paradigms in order to advance resident well-being as their principle design concern.
 In contrast to Schumacher’s divisive speech, the panel illustrated projects that were deliberately designed to promote community life and social interaction between residents – and in some cases also with other citizens in spaces that blur the line between public and private.

 PLANE–SITE visited each of the projects and interviewed the residents, observing and documenting their lives at home in these experimental projects.
 Their first hand experiences, unscripted and in their own words, complemented each of the architects’ statements and validated their architectural prototypes.